Netherlands flag Netherlands: Economic and Political Overview

 Main Political Parties

 The Netherlands has a two-tier parliament divided into two chambers.
-The main parties are:
+The main parties/alliances represented in the parliament include:

 - People’s Party for Freedom and Democracy (VVD): centre-right, based on free market ideas, liberal